 With COVID-19 making most of us shut-ins, feeling sexy is more challenging than ever–especially if you are staying home with your lover.
 Now is the perfect time to do something special to spice up your love life, even it it’s limited to video chat (or video hanky panky).
 Slinking into lingerie is a great way to remind yourself (and your partner or partners) how hot you really are.
-But before you hop online to shop for your next bra and panty set, we want to encourage you to consider shopping inclusive alternatives to Victoria;s Secret.
-We know that Victoria’s Secret has been a go-to lingerie staple, but it’s long past time for that to change.
+But before you hop online to shop for your next bra and panty set, we want to encourage you to consider shopping body positive and inclusive alternatives to Victoria’s Secret.
+We know that Victoria’s Secret has been a go-to lingerie staple, but it’s long pasttime for that to change.

-The following are the reasons why we think you should take a moment to read our list of awesome lingerie alternatives to Victoria’s Secret vs. Inclusive Lingerie write up before you go on your next online shopping spree.
+The following are the reasons why we think you should take a moment to read our list of awesome lingerie alternatives to Victoria’s Secret.

 Victoria’s Secret Vs. Inclusive Lingerie Brands

 Dear Victoria’s Secret,